How to Raise Your Prices Without Losing Your Best Clients

 Run through this checklist honestly.
 The more of these that apply, the more urgent the conversation becomes.

-4. Clients say yes immediately.
+Clients say yes immediately.
 A fast, enthusiastic yes to your quote is often a sign you are priced below market, not above it.
-Some friction in the buying process is healthy—it means clients are making a real decision, not just grabbing the cheapest option.
-If no one ever pushes back, your pricing is not doing its job.
+Some friction in the buying process is healthy.
+It means clients are making a real decision, not just grabbing the cheapest option.

-5. You are competing primarily on price.
+You are competing primarily on price.
 If the main reason clients choose you over a competitor is that you are cheaper, you have built your business on a foundation that any competitor can undercut tomorrow.
-Pricing strategy is not just about revenue—it is about positioning.
-Who do you want your clients to be?

 How to Raise Prices Without Losing Your Best Clients